laiyutong/AWS/Academy/Guided Lab/Introducing Amazon Elastic File System (Amazon EFS)/README.md

 <h2>Task 3: Connecting to your EC2 instance via SSH</h2>
 In this task, you will connect to your EC2 instance by using Secure Shell (SSH).<br>
 <h3>Microsoft Windows users</h3>
-△These instructions are specifically for Microsoft Windows users.
+💬These instructions are specifically for Microsoft Windows users.
 If you are using <code>macOS or Linux</code>, skip to the next section.

 21. Above these instructions that you are currently reading, choose the Details dropdown menu, and then select <code>Show</code><br>
    A Credentials window opens.<br>